-Research Interests: 19th-Century European Philosophy, Political Philosophy, Philosophy of Religion, American Philosophy, and Philosophy of Literature, Philosophy and Film
+Research Interests: 19th-Century European Philosophy, Political Philosophy, Critical Theory, Aesthetics, Philosophy of Religion, Philosophy and Film, Philosophy and Literature, and Genocide Studies

 Current Course Schedule

 Office Hours: Tuesday 2:15-3:30, by appointment

-A native of Terre Haute, Indiana, Daniel Conway received his BA in Philosophy and Economics from Tulane University, and his PhD in Philosophy from the University of California, San Diego.
-He has held faculty appointments at Stanford University, Harvard University, The Pennsylvania State University, and Texas A&M University, where he is Professor of Philosophy and Humanities and Affiliate Professor of Film Studies and Religious Studies.
-A former Head of Department, he currently serves the University as Arts & Humanities Fellow, Director of the Continental Philosophy Initiative, Convener of the Working Group in Social, Cultural, and Political Theory, Liaison to the International Consortium of Critical Theory Programs, Liberal Arts Representative to the Faculty Senate, Member of the Advisory Committee of the Academy for Visual and Performing Arts, and Past President of the local chapter of Phi Beta Kappa.
+A native of Terre Haute, Indiana, Daniel Conway received his BA in Philosophy and Economics from Tulane University and his PhD in Philosophy from the University of California, San Diego.
+He has held faculty appointments at Stanford University, Harvard University, Penn State University, and, since 2006, Texas A&M University, where he is Professor of Philosophy and Humanities and Affiliate Professor of Film Studies and Religious Studies.
+A former Head of Department, he currently serves the University as Arts & Humanities Fellow, A.I. and Manet Schepps Foundation Teaching Fellow, Convener of the Working Group in Social, Cultural, and Political Theory, Liaison to the International Consortium of Critical Theory Programs, Liberal Arts Representative to the Faculty Senate, Member of the Advisory Committee of the Academy for Visual and Performing Arts, and Past President of the local chapter of Phi Beta Kappa.
 He is also a core faculty member in the recently established program in Philosophy for Children (P4C Texas).